Lighthouses on Lundy: South lighthouse

+The South lighthouse is set in a somewhat more spacious site; the tower is 52 ft tall.
+When built, equipment from the old Lundy Lighthouse was reused in this tower, including the 1857 revolving optic (which remained in use until 1962).
+Equipped with a Matthews five-wick petroleum burner, it initially displayed a single white flash once a minute, visible up to 19 nmi away; in 1925 it was altered to flash once every 30 seconds.
+In 1962 the light was electrified: the paraffin vapour burner was replaced by a 1 kW filament lamp, powered by a pair of generators, and in place of the old lens assembly a much smaller fourth-order optic was installed, flashing once every five seconds (with a nominal range of 24 nmi).
+At the same time an engine room was built on to the south-east side of the tower.

 In contrast to the North, the South lighthouse sounded an explosive fog signal; initially discharged manually from the lantern gallery, in 1908 a small building was constructed (where there is now a helicopter pad) containing an automated apparatus provided by the Clockwork Explosive Fog Signal Company of Victoria.
 It remained in use until 1964 when it was replaced by a set of 'supertyfon' air horns, eight in number, placed in a housing on top of the lantern.
 Thirty years later, just prior to the automation of the South light, the supertyfon was itself replaced by an electric emitter, installed alongside it.